theyashwanthsai/landing-page/content/home.md

 # Welcome

 Turi Labs is an independent AI playground fueled by curiosity and a relentless drive to build weird, wonderful, and sometimes outright crazy things.
 We're a small, passionate team of students exploring AI through open-source experiments and rapid prototyping.

-Basically 'mad scientist's garage'
+Basically a 'mad scientist's garage'.
 We thrive on ideation, experimentation, learning from spectacular failures, and diving right back in.

-## Areas of Exploration
+# Areas of Exploration

 ### Applied AI
 - **AI Agents**: Crafting autonomous systems with unpredictable (and hopefully useful) behaviors.